-Just like bacteria, virus too induces Pyrexia.
-Since, virus is also the foreign object to the body, the host immunity system gets activated to work against these organisms.
+Just like bacteria, the virus too induces Pyrexia.
+Since the virus is also a foreign object to the body, the host immunity system gets activated to work against these organisms.

 Examples – Parvovirus, Adenovirus, Poxvirus

-Fungi are also the microscopic organisms that are capable of causing pyrexia due to its ability to destroy host cells triggering an immune response.
+Fungi are also the microscopic organisms that are capable of causing pyrexia due to their ability to destroy host cells triggering an immune response.

 Examples of Fungal organisms include aspergillus, candida species, etc.

-Protozoa too are a kind of microorganisms that target certain specific body organ or system.
+Protozoa too are a kind of microorganisms that target certain specific body organs or systems.

 For example, Entamoeba targets the intestines and causes loose motions or diarrhea with severe pain in the abdomen.
 Similarly, there are many such protozoal organisms such as Theileria, Leishmania that triggers pyrexia.

-Inflammatory diseases refers to the inflammatory conditions of one or many tissues of various organs, such as hepatitis (inflammation of the liver) or gastro-enteritis (inflammation of the stomach and intestine) or pancreatitis (inflammation of the pancreas) which also can induce body response in form of pyrexia.
+Inflammatory diseases refer to the inflammatory conditions of one or many tissues of various organs, such as hepatitis (inflammation of the liver) or gastroenteritis (inflammation of the stomach and intestine), or pancreatitis (inflammation of the pancreas) which also can induce body response in form of pyrexia.

 HOW SHOULD I TAKE CARE OF MY PET IF THEY HAVE FEVER?